-The education level of Rodeo citizens is a little higher than the average for US cities and towns: 23.33% of adults in Rodeo have at least a bachelor's degree.
+The percentage of people in Rodeo who are college-educated is somewhat higher than the average US community of 21.84%: 25.16% of adults in Rodeo have at least a bachelor's degree.

 Rodeo is an extremely ethnically-diverse town.
 The people who call Rodeo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rodeo residents report their race to be White, followed by Asian.
 Rodeo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.63% of the town’s residents.
-Important ancestries of people in Rodeo include Italian, Irish, Other Arab, and English.
+People of Hispanic or Latino origin account for 22.81% of the town’s residents.
+Important ancestries of people in Rodeo include Italian, Irish, English, and Portuguese.

 The most common language spoken in Rodeo is English.
 Other important languages spoken here include Spanish and Tagalog.